Back to blog

 Mistake 4: Wrong fiscal year for income

-The EÜR follows the cash-basis principle (§ 11 EStG).
+The EÜR follows the cash-basis principle (§ 11 EStG): what matters is not when you issue the invoice, but when the money moves.
 An invoice you issue on 28 December and that is paid on 5 January belongs in the following year.
-The exception is regularly recurring payments within ten days of year-end (10-day rule).
-Mixing it up means you pay tax in the wrong year.
+Same for expenses — debited in the new year, it belongs in the new year.

 Mistake 5: Purchases over €800 not depreciated